Getting all flags

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-The all flags feature returns the state of all feature flags targeted to a context or user.
-This includes the flag values, and, for server-side SDKs, metadata for use on the front end.
+The all flags feature returns an object containing the variation values of all the feature flags targeted to a specific context object or user object.

 The all flags method does not send analytics events to LaunchDarkly by default for most SDKs.
 The exceptions to this are Electron, JavaScript, Node.js (client-side), and Vue, which do send analytics events by default.
 For these SDKs, you can disable sending analytics events when calling the all flags method if needed.
 To learn more about what analytics events do in LaunchDarkly, read Analytics events.